 This course presents the pollution prevention and waste minimization concepts, terminologies, life cycle impacts, and management strategies.
-The course introduces available remediation techniques for industrial pollution control and prevention and examines specific applications to industries, including biological, chemical, physical, and thermal techniques.
-Topics include the current state of knowledge of pollution prevention approaches to encourage pollution prevention strategies, highlights of selected clean technologies and clean products, technical and economic issues, incentives and barriers to pollution prevention, and the role of different sectors in promoting pollution prevention.
+The course introduces available remediation techniques for industrial pollution control and prevention and examines specific applications to industries including biological, chemical, physical, and thermal techniques.
+Topics include current state of knowledge of pollution prevention approaches to encourage pollution prevention strategies, highlights of selected clean technologies and clean products, technical and economic issues, incentives and barriers to pollution prevention, and the role of different sectors in promoting pollution prevention.
 Pollution prevention and waste minimization techniques such as waste reduction, chemical substitution, production process modification, and reuse and recycling will be addressed with regard to selected industries.

-Instructor: Engel-Cox
+Instructor(s): Engel-Cox

-575.626 Hydrogeology $\Box$
+575.626 Hydrogeology 🛄

-This course is an introduction to groundwater and geology and the interactions between the two.
+This course is an introduction to groundwater and geology and to the interactions between the two.
 It provides a basic understanding of geologic concepts and processes, focusing on understanding the formation and characteristics of water-bearing formations.
-The course also addresses the theory of groundwater flow, the hydrology of aguifers, well hydraulics, groundwaterresource evaluation, and groundwater chemistry.
-The relationship between the geologic concepts/processes and the groundwater resource is discussed.
+The course also addresses the theory of groundwater flow, the hydrology of aquifers, well hydraulics, groundwaterresource evaluation, and groundwater chemistry.
+The relationship between the geologic concepts/processes and the groundwater resource are discussed.
 Examples include a discussion of the influence of the geologic environment on the availability and movement of groundwater and on the fate and transport of groundwater contaminants.
 Geotechnical engineering problems associated with groundwater issues are also covered.

-Instructors: Barranco, Root
+Instructor(s): Barranco, Root

-575.628 Business Law for Engineers
+575.628 Business Law for Engineers 🛄

 This course introduces engineers to the basic legal principles they will encounter throughout their careers.
-Course discussions cover contracts and remedies for breach, corporations and partnerships, insurance, professional liability, risk management, environmental law, torts, property law, and evidence and dispute resolution, including arbitration.
-An overview of securities law may also be covered.
-The course emphasizes critical thinking and communications skills in addressing those principles necessary to provide engineers with the ability to recognize issues that are likely to arise in the engineering profession.
-The course as well introduces them to the complexities and vagaries of the legal profession.
+Course discussions cover contracts (formation, performance, breach, and termination), corporations and partnerships, insurance, professional liability, risk management, environmental law, torts, property law, and evidence and dispute resolution.
+The course emphasizes those principles necessary to provide engineers with the ability to recognize issues that are likely to arise in the engineering profession and introduces them to the complexities and vagaries of the legal profession.
+Instructor(s): Reynolds

-Instructor: Reynolds